mremotoo/blog-template-site/readme.md

 Blog template that I can use for scaffolding.

+Made with ejs, Express, Mongoose.

-database, views, and public folders should be hooked up.
+database, views, and public folders should be hooked up.git remote add origin git@github.com:mremotoo/blog-template-site.git